natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     In [5]: intf, ip, status, protocol = interface[0], interface[1], interface[2], interface[3]

-When you unpack variables, each item in the list falls into the corresponding variable.
-It is important to keep in mind that the variables on the left should be exactly as many elements in the list.
+When you unpack variables, each item in list falls into the corresponding variable.
+It is important to keep in mind that variables on the left should be exactly as many elements in the list.

 If amount of variables are less or more, there will be an exception: